phonometrica/phonometrica/roadmap.md

 - new user interface based on wxWidgets
 - new scripting engine
 - ability to search files in the project manager
-- ability to save and load queries and concordances
+- ability to save and load queries and get_concordances
 - redesigned query editor
 - query joints (union, intersection, complement)
 - press space to play a match or enter to edit it in a concordance view